nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 ```
 ### Heroku: Create app
 Create your app on Heroku either on Heroku website or from the terminal using Heroku CLI: `$ heroku apps:create campoutz`

+Confirm a remote named `heroku` has been set for your app: `$ git remote -v`

+If your app was created using Heroku website, add a remote to your local repository with:
+`$ heroku git:remote -a campoutz`
 ### Heroku: Buildpack
 Let’s now tell Heroku to start by building the node app using *package.json*, and then build the rails app with the following terminal commands:
 `$ heroku buildpacks:add heroku/nodejs --index 1`